Entry log #1:

 Occupation: High School Graduate.

 Notes: Son of the currently imprisoned Dr. Daniel Jacobs.
 Dr. Jacobs was charged with keeping sensitive information hidden from his supervisors regarding his automaton behavioural analysis and their interaction with humans.
 Ian did not apply to IPM's RnD apprenticeship in order to follow in his father's footsteps.
 This blew the IPM's plan, which boiled down to using the boy in order for Dr. Jacobs to finally share his acquired knowledge, out of the water.
-Ever since graduation, Ian has been monitored for any suspicious activity.
-Nothing came up.
+Ever since graduation, Ian is being monitored for any suspicious activity.
+Nothing has come up so far.

 July 10th Year 0 AG (After Graduation) 09:00.

 The sun has been piercing into the room for over an hour.
 Dad used to tell me that the days on IBH-21 are longer than on Earth.
 Every time I would whine about having to wake up early, he'd constantly repeat that a day on Earth was 24 hours long, whilst on IBH-21, the day was 26 hours long.
 This meant that if I were to sleep at 2300 hours and wake up at 0800 hours, I would have effectively slept 11 hours straight in comparison to 9 hours.